[Skip to Content]

 BIO

-Currently Chief Creative Director of The Cooler @ Experian, Miller is successfully befuddling what’s expected from an in-house joint.
-He led The Cooler's creation of award-winning work across an ever-increasing list of channels – work that includes a bunch of spots putting John Cena atop a Purple Cow, a flying Travis Kelce, and, most recently, a 12-foot-tall BFF.
-Prior to The Cooler, he’d been an ECD at TBWA and JWT agencies, a Junior Janitor cleaning toilets at the old Mad Ave DMB&B, and nearly every role in between.
-Armed with a few vaguely relevant degrees from NYU for Political Theory, Comparative Religion, and the Tisch School for Film, he’s led dozens of national brands, including, but certainly not limited to, Land Rover, Michelin, Sports Authority, Ketel One, Lexus, and Honda.
-Miller has spent 25+ years in this biz creating pant-loads of award-winning work at shops such as RPA, FCB/SF, DDB, Team One, Y&R, Team Detroit, Innocean, Garage, Saatchi, and M&C. Additionally, when not being a personal chauffeur and/or endless ATM for his beloved twins, Todd enjoys the dog beach with his hyper Wirehaired Pointing Griffon (he don’t hunt) and writing self‐aggrandizing narratives in the third person.
-The Griffon does not hunt.
+Todd Miller spent nine years as Chief Creative Director of The Cooler @ Experian, successfully befuddling what's expected from an in-house joint.
+He led The Cooler's creation of awardwinning work across an ever-increasing list of channels – work that included a bunch of spots putting John Cena atop a Purple Cow, a fumbling Travis Kelce, and a 12-foot-tall BFF.
+Prior to The Cooler, he'd been an ECD at TBWA and JWT agencies, a Junior Janitor cleaning toilets at the old Mad Ave DMB&B, and nearly every role in between.
+Armed with a few vaguely relevant degrees from NYU for Political Theory, Comparative Religion, and the Tisch School for Film, he's led dozens of national brands, including, but certainly not limited to, Land Rover, Michelin, Sports Authority, Ketel One, Lexus, and Honda.
+Miller has spent 25+ years in this biz creating pantloads of award-winning work at shops such as RPA, FCB/SF, DDB, Team One, Y&R, Team Detroit, Innocean, Garage, Saatchi, M&C, and other agencies with and without acronyms.
+Additionally, now that his beloved twins have flown the nest for college, Todd enjoys the dog beach with his hyper Wirehaired Pointing Griffon (he don't hunt) and writing self-aggrandizing narratives in the third person.

 Q&A with Todd Miller